Permaculture Design Certificate Course

 Organizing Partners

 Our team is a collaboration of award-winning educators, community organizers and media producers.
+The Ecological Planning Laboratory, a partnership between the University of Vermont Extension and the Field Naturalist graduate program, helps communities tackle vital projects with an emphasis on social-ecological health at the watershed scale.
 The Center for Sustainable Systems, based at Montpelier High School, is an organization dedicated to bringing relevance and rigor to high school education in Central Vermont.
-The Ecological Planning Laboratory, a partnership between the University of Vermont’s Extension and Field Naturalist graduate program, helps communities tackle vital projects with an emphasis on social-ecological health at the watershed scale.
 Bright Blue Ecomedia is an Emmy award winning non-profit telling stories of transitional stories that enhance, enrich and sustain the ecological systems upon which humanity relies.

 Educational Team